 Survivorship Training for Nurses

-Learn How to Start A Survivorship Series for Young Women Affected by Breast Cancer in Your Practice
+Start a Survivorship Series for Young Women Affected by Breast Cancer in Your Cancer Center

-Living Beyond Breast Cancer is seeking ten registered nurses to become program leaders for a pilot Survivorship Series program.
-This new program will train nurses about the unique survivorship issues for young women diagnosed with breast cancer and will provide materials, resources and $2,000 to implement the Survivorship Series in your own institution or cancer center.
+Living Beyond Breast Cancer is seeking fifteen oncology nurse navigators from the Southeast region of the United States to become program leaders for our 3rd annual Survivorship Series program.
+This program trains oncology nurse navigators about the unique survivorship issues for young women who have been diagnosed with breast cancer under age 45.
+Program materials and resources are provided to support the implementation of the Survivorship Series at their institution or cancer center.

-We are seeking registered nurses who want to deepen their own understanding of the survivorship concerns of young breast cancer patients and help attend to the unmet needs of their young patients.
+We are seeking registered nurses who are oncology nurse navigators and want to deepen their own understanding of the survivorship concerns of young breast cancer patients.
 Ideal applicants work with young women affected by breast cancer whose care would be improved through group patient education sessions on survivorship issues.

 - have a patient case load which is at least 70 percent breast cancer patients

-Applicants must have the support of their cancer center or institution to implement LBBC’s Survivorship Series in their workplace.
+Applicants must have the support of their cancer center or institution to implement Living Beyond Breast Cancer’s Survivorship Series in their workplace.

 - comprehensive training on the topics covered in the survivorship series and training on how to successfully implement the program in your institution.

-- reimbursement up to $450 for travel expenses to attend the in-person training held in Philadelphia April 11-13, 2018, plus two nights of hotel accommodations.
+- reimbursement of up to $450 for primary travel expenses to attend the in-person training held in Philadelphia February 10-12, 2020, plus two nights of hotel accommodations.

 - program materials, including PowerPoint presentations, handouts and interactive participant materials.

-Participating cancer centers or institutions will receive $2,000 for implementation costs at the end of the program period.
-This funding will be paid directly to the cancer center or institution and will not be paid to the nurse program leader.
+Your participating institution or cancer center will receive $750 for implementation costs at the end of the program period.
+This funding will be paid directly to the institution or cancer center and will not be paid to the nurse program leader.